simras/CLAP/README.md

 <b><i>Saccharomyces cerevisiae</i></b><BR>
 https://sid.erda.dk/share_redirect/DThC7AWM7D

-They are retrieved to the CLAP-dir by
+The annotation and sequence files are retrieved to the CLAP directory by

         wget <share-link>
         # unpack the compressed file